School / Prep

 Period | May, June, July, August |

-Type of mission | 2nd year internship
+Type of mission | Thesecond-year internship

-Examples of study topics :
+Examples of study topics:

 |

-3rd year: the end-of-studies specialization internship
+Third year: end-of-studies specialization internship

 Duration | 5 to 6 months |